For GPS driving, please use the following address:

 2003 – 2007: John F. Plante (Interim Director)

 2012 – Present: Nancy Maguire Heath

 Education of the deaf in Rhode Island no doubt began with the first deaf child in the state.
 The State of Rhode Island first became aware of the need for formal education of the deaf in 1836 when the General Assembly directed town clerks to report the number, age, sex, and economic status of deaf persons, and the extent of their education.
-The response showed that there were 51 persons so afflicted, 21 males and 30 females.
+The response showed that there were 51 persons, 21 males and 30 females.
 Five of these were educated at the American Asylum at Hartford, Connecticut; eleven were partially educated and thirty five were without education.

 Most were being supported by their families and the majority were destitute.
 Rhode Island started subsidizing the education of the deaf in 1845 and all the education that the children received was at the American Asylum until 1873 when legislation was enacted permitting the placement of a deaf child at the Horace Mann Day School in Boston.

 The establishment of a school in Rhode Island was done solely through the efforts of Mrs. Henry Lippitt, mother of a deaf girl, Jeanie Lippitt.
 Mrs. Lippitt probably had more to do with the establishment of oralism in this country than any other person.
 Mrs. Lippitt was determined that her daughter be taught to speak.
 She could not find a school that taught both lip reading and speech so she taught Jeanie herself, inventing her own method as she went along.
 It was the results of Mrs. Lippitts hard, imaginative work and Jeanie’s achievements that influenced Mrs. Harriet B. Rodgers to recognize the potential of lip reading for the deaf.
 Mrs. Rodgers later founded the Clarke School.